25 Cheap Spring Break Destinations That Are Hidden Gems

 Glenwood Springs, Colorado

-It’s hard to beat Savannah for historic charm, with its cobblestone streets, antebellum architecture, haunting cemeteries, and Spanish moss draped on trees.
+It’s hard to beat Savannah for vintage appeal, what with its cobblestone streets, pre–Civil War architecture, haunting cemeteries and Spanish moss draped on trees.
 Plus, Savannah is perfect before the crushing heat of summer rolls in and just as its lush gardens start to bloom.
-Deals on rates abound, with many rooms going for under $300 a night, including the Hyatt Regency right on the Savannah River.
-But keep an eye on Savannah’s spring festival schedule, including the Tour of Hidden Gardens (April 22 and 23) and the Savannah Music Festival (March 24 to April 9), as the city might get a bit more crowded.
+After all, it’s one of America’s most beautiful places to visit in the spring.
+But keep an eye on Savannah’s spring festival schedule, including the Tour of Hidden Gardens (April 14 and 15) and the Savannah Music Festival (March 23 to April 8), as the city might get a bit more crowded.
 Cap off a visit to Savannah with outdoor excursions to surrounding wildlife refuges, or head to the coast to enjoy the beach on Tybee Island.

 Myrtle Beach, South Carolina

-March may be considered the start of the season in Myrtle Beach, with many attractions and restaurants reopening after winter, but it’s still one of the most affordable beach vacations in the country.
-Hotels’ average occupancy rates are only at 48 percent, so chances are you can snag a great deal.
-Visitors can even stay beside the ocean at many hotels, such as The Breakers, for around $160 a night.
-Best of all, the weather is perfect for outdoor activities, including golfing, fishing, shopping, or strolling the beach or boardwalk.
+March may be considered the start of the season in Myrtle Beach, with many attractions and restaurants reopening after winter.
+But it’s still one of the most affordable beach vacations in the country, so chances are you can snag a great deal.
+Best of all, the weather is perfect for outdoor activities, including golfing, fishing, shopping, playing mini golf or strolling the beach or boardwalk.
 Visit Brookgreen Gardens, just south of Myrtle Beach proper, for gorgeously manicured gardens, art exhibits, a zoo and a children’s play area.
 But as in many spring break beach destinations in the Carolinas, Myrtle Beach and the Grand Strand most likely won’t be warm enough for swimming.

 Punta Cana, Dominican Republic